Why Is My Work Ethic Gone

 This ties in with work/life balance a bit too.
 Your work can be amazing but when you look at the needs of your personal life, the hours may be too draining and the pay may just not be enough — this can easily lead to you resenting your job and losing your work ethic.
 The pay is always going to be the pay.
 You may have a review coming up, focusing on the present, what can you do?

 If your pay is decent but your hours aren’t enough, ask your manager what you can do to get more hours.
 Most likely everyone is asking for more hours, but you need to make yourself stand out to be the first choice.
 A few things you can do are:

 Be more proactive in your work, which will show management you have more value

 Ask for additional responsibilities that may require more hours

 Tell your manager you need more hours and are open to taking some of their less important responsibilities to balance.

 If your hours are great but even working 40 hours never seems like enough, your pay may be the issue.
 There’s never a reason to stay loyal to any company.
 As easy as you’re replaceable, so is that job.
 If you have at least two years of work under your belt, start looking for work elsewhere.
 Whether it’s the same exact role or one step higher, there’s always more money to be made.
 Prep your resume and reenter the job search market.

-On the other side, maybe the pay is good and you’re getting too much hours and feel burned out.
-If you can afford it, ask your manager for a half day once a week or less hours overall.
-The extra time off can help heal burnout — burnout can lead to frustration and a lack of work ethic if you feel you’re they’re too much.
+On the other side, maybe the pay is good and you’re getting too many hours and feel burned out.
+If you can afford it, ask your manager for a half-day once a week or fewer hours overall.
+The extra time off can help heal burnout — burnout can lead to frustration and a lack of work ethic if you feel you’re there too much.
 You’ll also have more time to invest in your passions ad hobbies.